AndyRoo0/AndyRoo0/README.md

 journey into code.
 Changing industries since university has allowed me to explore many interests and ensured that I have further developed my talent for picking up new tools and learning quickly.
-Thank you for taking the time to consider welcoming me into your team, and I am excited to see what I can do for you!</p>
+Thank you for checking out my profile, give me a shout and lets see what I can do for you!</p>
  </details>
 </div>
 </td>